roshancodes036-s/Netra-Assist/README.md

 ---

-# 🌍 The Problem (Why SDG 3?)
+# 🌍 The Problem

-Technology is advancing, but it is leaving behind a massive vulnerable group:
+Technology is evolving faster than ever, but it is leaving behind a massive vulnerable group:

 ## 👁️ The Accessibility Gap
 Millions of visually impaired people struggle daily with:
-- Navigating safely in public spaces
+- Navigating safely in public spaces without human reliance
-- Reading physical documents or digital PDFs
+- Reading physical documents, currency notes, or digital PDFs
 - Understanding their surroundings and social cues
-- Maintaining independence in daily life
+- Maintaining true independence in daily life

 ---

 # 💡 The Solution: Netra Assist

-Netra Assist solves these critical challenges using multimodal AI intelligence:
+Netra Assist bridges the gap between disruptive ideas and execution using multimodal AI intelligence:
-- **Vision Understanding** (Object detection & text reading)
+- **Vision Understanding** (Object detection, text reading, currency recognition)
-- **Voice-First Interface** (No complex typing needed)
+- **Voice-First Interface** (No complex typing needed, entirely voice-operated)
-- **Ultra-Fast Responses** (Crucial for real-time safety)
+- **Ultra-Fast Responses** (Crucial for real-time safety and usability)

 ---